marcusvieira88/cap-theorem/README.md

 # CAP Theorem
 This project has some examples of the CAP theorem

-Can have only 2 not 3
+Can have only 2 of 3

 # Examples